lchski/ecustom.ca/content/articles/thursdays.md

 ***

 *If I’ve just given a little summary of my writing over the past few weeks, I may as well throw in a look at how things in my life have been going.
-(This is to cover the past few months, because it’s been [a while since I’ve done this last](/articles/september-2013/).)*
+This is to cover the past few months, because it’s been [a while since I’ve done this last](/articles/september-2013/).*

 Dear friend who I know, or person who wants to be my friend but I don’t know (in which case, [get in touch](mailto:lucas@lucascherkewski.com)), or person who is on a deep internet dive and has chanced across my work:

-I finished another year of school!
-During that time I realized that my focus in life felt much more directed towards the liberal arts than I’d ever thought before, and I began to move away from the sciences and maths towards a study of words.
-(Lots and lots of words.)
-That, combined with a rejuvenated passion for design, has made my education altogether more interesting.
+I finished another year of school and realized that my educational passion is for the liberal arts and design.

 Working for two friends, Sonja Katanic and Emma Cohen, I did the web design and some editing for their online magazine, [Plasma Dolphin](http://plasmadolphin.com/).
 The adjectives I’ve heard used to describe it include “rad”, “wicked”, and “funky” (okay, that last one was me), and I encourage you to check it out.
-This project for me has been (and will continue to be) an exercise in patience and in last-minute productivity as I race to meet deadlines, but I love my friends and I love Plasma.
+This project for me has been (and will continue to be) an exercise in patience and last-minute productivity as I race to meet deadlines, but I love those friends and I love Plasma.
 Publication work is fun.
 I enjoy it to no end.

 I spoke at WordCamp Ottawa in May.
 I talked (again) about [how to work with developers](http://2014.ottawa.wordcamp.org/sessions/#post-850416), a talk which I tweaked and love but have now semi-retired.
 (You can check out [the slides](https://speakerdeck.com/lchski/be-the-perfect-client-round-2), if you wish.)
 Being in Ottawa for the conference reminded me yet again why I love that city so much.
-There’s a feeling to it that I haven’t gotten many other places—something to do with it being the nation’s capital city, I think.
+There’s a feeling to it that I haven’t gotten in many other places—something to do with it being the nation’s capital city, I think.
 Capital cities are always special places.

 Looking again at the work side of things, I’ve been keeping a fairly low profile of steady work.
 Right now I’m working on an exciting project with a local real estate group, which is enabling me to play with WordPress in ways I never have before.
 An article (or talk) will probably come out of that in the future; it’s an ideal candidate for a case study.